-The East Lansing Rotary Club and the City of East Lansing partnered to bring a Medal of Honor Memorial, which was dedicated on Veterans Day on November 11, 2013, to East Lansing.
+The East Lansing Rotary Club and the City of East Lansing partnered to bring a Medal of Honor Memorial, which was dedicated on Veterans Day on November 11, 2013.
 It serves as a permanent memorial for 2nd Lt.
 Sherrod E. Skinner.
-The plan is to expand the area in future years to incorporate a Veterans Garden.
+The plan is to expand the area in future years to incorporate an additional monument honoring all area veterans.

 About 2nd Lieutenant Sherrod Skinner